apace100/origins-docs/docs/bientity_conditions/riding_recursive.md

 [Bi-entity Condition](../bientity_conditions.md)

-Checks if the actor entity is riding the target entity recursively.
+Checks if the actor entity is riding the target entity, regardless of where the target entity is in the riding chain.

 Type ID: `origins:riding_recursive`